“But seek first His kingdom and His righteousness, and all these things will be given to you as well.” Matthew 6:33 (NIV)

 While we all want to have a heart like Mary, most of us get as distracted as Martha, and our stress levels show it.
 A lot of what we think is important are really distractions, and what we think are distractions may be divine appointments!

-This week, while you’re preparing for the Thanksgiving holiday, don’t stress about the little things.
+Today is a great day to apply this promise in your life as you prepare to worship at church.
+Don’t stress about the little things.
 Enjoy spending quality time with your friends and family and, more importantly, sit at Christ’s feet and listen.
 Turn your focus to seeking His kingdom.
+Experience the difference of a singular focus and the security only Christ can bring.